dij0s/PETAL/thesis/bachelor_thesis.typ

 = Introduction

-#highlight("TODO: diviser en sections? contexte, problématique...")

 Over the past few decades, society has been sensitized and slowly became more aware of significant problems that we are likely to face in the coming years.

 Climate change and other environmental issues arise as a result of human-driven activities.

 Scientists have monitored this matter and proposed various frameworks to address and mitigate these problems.
 In Switzerland, these different frameworks are implemented in the legislation and guidelines (at federal and canton levels) to steer the country towards a more sustainable future.
-Municipalities may introduce in their regulations energy requirements that are more constraining than those set by the cantonal law as per article 12, al. 5 of #ref(<rdb6SC4eJbME>).
+Municipalities may introduce in their regulations energy requirements that are more constraining than those set by the cantonal law as per article 12, al. 5 of #ref(<RS7301Loia>).

 == Context